 Over time, research on attachment measurement has grown and evolved tremendously.
 In the following section, we share with you 10 top-rated, validated, and widely used self-report attachment style tests.

-The AAQ is one of the first questionnaires that deconstructs the attachment prototype descriptions into separate items (17 items in total).
+Firstly, the AAQ is one of the questionnaires that deconstructs the attachment prototype descriptions into separate items.
+There are 17 items in total.
 AAQ classifies attachment patterns based on two dimensions – anxiety and avoidance.
-The average scores on the avoidance and the anxiety scales are calculated to determine the individual’s avoidant attachment and attachment anxiety.

 Unlike other measurements, the AAS contains two scales related to attachment avoidance.
 Even though both discomfort with closeness and dependency are highly correlated to attachment avoidance, the distinction between these two subscales is a unique feature of the AAS that might be quite useful, depending on the aim and context of the assessment.